The questions that animate this Open Lab are meeting some of my preoccupations. That’s the explanation of my presence among you.

 Only let yourself be guided to the other face of yourself.

 Constructivism is a scientific branch that postulate that there can be no knowledge outside of the perception modes of the knowing subject.

-the « weak signals » are scattered elements of information, sometime parcelled out, of low intensity and weak frequency, merely visible, sometimes even deducted from other informations, that however has an influence on the system (economy, sociology, ecology…).
+the « weak signals » are scattered elements of information, sometime parcelled out, of low intensity and weak frequency, merely visible, sometimes even deducted from others informations, that however has an influence on the system (economy, sociology, ecology…).

 E. Morin, La Méthode (6 tomes), Le Seuil, 2008.

 Catabolism and anabolism are two components of the living organism’s metabolism.
-Catabolism is the the whole of reactions of degradation when on the contrary, anabolism is all the reactions of synthesis.
+Catabolism is the whole of reactions of degradation when on the contrary, anabolism is all the reactions of synthesis.

 J. Lavoué, Ce rien qui nous éclaire, éditons L’enfance des arbres, 2017.